yeung-lab/Micro-Bench/README.md

 <a name="citation"/>

 ## 📃 Cite
-If you use Clinfo.ai, please consider citing:
+If you use microbench for your research, please cite our manuscript:

 ```
 @article{Lozano2024muBenchAV,